Warren Haynes: Solo artist and guest appearances

 After recording Gov't Mule's By a Thread album, Haynes formed The Warren Haynes Band.
 The group included George Porter Jr. on bass, Ivan Neville on keys and Raymond Weber on drums.
 Also joining them on keys was Ian McLagan, as well as vocalist Ruthie Foster and Ron Holloway on tenor sax.
 The Warren Haynes Band made their debut performance at Haynes' annual Christmas Jam in Asheville, North Carolina on December 11, 2010.
 The album Man in Motion was released in May 2011 and debuted in the Billboard Top 20.
 An extensive tour occurred after the release through the rest of 2011; the touring version of the band included Holloway, drummer Terence Higgins of the Dirty Dozen Brass Band, bassist Ron Johnson, keyboardist Nigel Hall, and various vocalists, either Foster, Alfreda Gerald, or Alecia Chakour.

 The Warren Haynes Band's Live at The Moody Theater 2CD/1DVD package came out in April 2012 on Stax Records.
 The lineup on the recording consisted of Haynes (lead vocals and guitar), Ron Holloway (saxophone), Ron Johnson (bass), Terence Higgins (drums), Nigel Hall (keyboards) and Alecia Chakour (backing vocals).

 Haynes has stated that his further solo efforts might take him into still other fields.
 "There are other projects I want to do, too," he relates.
 "I'm interested in recording a singer-songwriter oriented album with more acoustic instruments, a jazzy instrumental CD and a straight-up blues record.
 But like Man in Motion, those albums will have to wait until the time is right."
-During the COVID-19 pandemic, Haynes has remained active writing material that deals with subject matter he has not touched on in the past.
+During the COVID-19 pandemic, Haynes remained active writing material dealing with subject matter he has not touched on in the past.